redhat-developer/odo/docs/getting-started.md

 ### 2. Create an application

-An application is an umbrella under which you will build all the components (microservices) of your entire application.
+An application is an umbrella that will comprise all the components (microservices) you will build.

 Let's create an application: